mar10/stressor/docs/sphinx/ug_quickstart.md

     $ stressor run ./scenario_1/scenario.yaml --monitor
     ```

-    Use the `--log` argument to write output to a file:
+    Use the `--log` argument to write output to a file or folder:

     ```bash
-    $ stressor run ./scenario_1/scenario.yaml --no-color --log c:\temp\stressor_latest.log
+    $ stressor run ./scenario_1/scenario.yaml --no-color --log .
     ```

     (Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop.)